taidaesal/vulkano_tutorial/doc_src/section_11.md

 }
 ```

 We have created our `EventLoop` object and created an empty main program loop that polls for window close events.
-If you run this (after also updating `system.rs`) you will see a blank window open that closes when you click the "x" button.
+If you run this (after also updating `system.rs`) you will see a blank window that closes when you click the "x" button.

 `system.rs`
 ```rust